etsryn/Linear-Regression/README.md

 - **Adding a new folder** with the model, dataset, and relevant documentation.
 - **Opening a pull request** for review.

-This is a community-driven project, and your contributions will help others learn and grow.
+This is a individual-driven project, and your contributions will help others learn and grow.

 ## License